 - COST FOR COURSEWORK BEING REPEATED – Students are required to pay tuition for coursework being repeated.
 The mechanism for payment is the assessment of the Extended Time Fee for each term beyond the initial eight terms of enrollment at full charge.

-- Students registering as Fellows are assessed a reduced tuition amount, referred to as CONTINUATION-OF-ENROLLMENT FOR M.D.
-DEGREE (COE) tuition.
+- Students registering as Fellows are assessed a reduced tuition amount, referred to as Medical Student Research Fellowship (MSRF) tuition.
 Students registered as Fellows, who avail themselves of credit bearing coursework during their time out, will be assessed full time tuition during those terms, and will be assessed Extended Time for the terms required for completion of the MD degree after eight terms.

 Note: The only exception is during the months of June (for fellowships that end “early”), or August (for fellowships that begin Sept 1st), Fellows may take one clerkship.